applied-numerical-algorithms-group-lbnl/Proto_Bisicles/README.md

 * BISICLES has a very nice system for version control that uses svn and python.
 * This system has been taken out of this repository since I did not want to reprogram it for git.
 * The fortran-based FAS solver in BISICLES works with AMRFAS, which lives in a separate svn repository.
-* AMRFAS is an early of version of Mark Adams' AMRFASMultiGrid infrastructure (which lives in Chombo).
+* I include the code from the AMRFAS repository here.
-* FASIceSolver is therefore being rewritten to use the more recent interface.
+* The BISICLES make system is a bit odd.
+I just use the Chombo one so there  is no mk directory here.

 # Changed source files:
 * AmrIce.{H,cpp}